Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 2. How much progress have we made in this cycle of data collection?
 How much data do we have left to collect?
 3. How many forms did we collect each cycle and why are we missing data for some forms?

 Questions like these will arise many times throughout your study for both your own project coordination purposes, as well as for external progress reporting and publication purposes.
 Yet, how will you answer these questions?
-Will you dig through papers, search through emails, and download in progress data, each time you need to answer a question about the status of your project activities?
+Will you dig through papers, search through emails, and download in-progress data, each time you need to answer a question about the status of your project activities?
 A better solution is to track all project activities in a participant tracking database.

 A participant tracking database is an essential component of both project management and data management.
 This database contains all study participants, their relevant study information, as well as tracking information about their completion of project milestones.
 This database has two underlying purposes.

 1. To serve as a roster of study participants and a "master key" [@pacific_university_oregon_data_2014] that houses both identifying participant information as well as assigned unique study identifiers.
-2. To aid in project coordination and reporting, tracking the movement of participants as well as completion of milestones throughout a study.
+2. To aid in project coordination and reporting, tracking the movement of participants as well as completion of milestones, throughout a study.

 This database is considered your single source of truth concerning everything that happened throughout the duration of your project.
 Any time a participant consents to participate, drops from the study, changes their name, completes a data collection measure, is provided a payment, or moves locations, a project coordinator, or other designated team member, updates the information in this one location.
 Tracking administrative information in this one database, rather than across disparate spreadsheets, emails, and papers, ensures that you always have one definitive source to refer to when seeking answers about your sample and your project activities.

 > **Note** <br> <br>
 I want to reiterate this single source of truth concept.
 Information is often coming in from multiple sources (e.g., data collectors in the field, emails to project coordinators from teachers, conversations with administrators).
-It is important to train your team that all relevant contact information (e.g., name change, new email, moved out of district) that is gleaned must be updated in the participant tracking database alone.
+It is important to train your team that all relevant contact information that is gleaned (e.g., name change, new email, moved out of district) must be updated in the participant tracking database alone.
 If people track this information in other sources, such as their own personal spreadsheets, there is no longer a single source of truth, there are multiple sources of truth.
 This makes it very difficult to keep track of what is going on in a project.
 Whether a single person is designated to update information in this database, or multiple, make sure team members know either how to update information or who to contact to update information.

 ## Benefits

 A thorough and complete participant database that is updated regularly is beneficial for the following reasons:

-1. Data de-identification
+1. Protecting participant confidentiality
-    - Assigning unique study identifiers that are only linked to a participant's true identity within this one database is necessary for maintaining participant confidentiality.
+    - Assigning unique study identifiers (i.e., codes) that are only linked to a participant's true identity within this one database is necessary for maintaining participant confidentiality.
 This database is stored in a restricted secure location (see Chapter \@ref(store)), separate from where the identifiable and coded study datasets are stored, and is typically destroyed at a period of time after a project's completion.
 2. Project coordination and record keeping
     - This database can be used as a customer relation management (CRM) tool, storing all participant contact information, as well as tracking correspondence.
 It can also be used as a project coordination tool, storing scheduling information that is useful for planning activities such as data collection.
     - Integrating this database into your daily workflow allows your team to easily report the status of data collection activities (e.g., as of today we have completed 124 out of 150 assessments).
 Furthermore, checking and tracking incoming data daily, compared to after data collection is complete, reduces the likelihood of missing data.